zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ### Variables

-Secondly we will create `variables` folder at the root of the project to store some updated values such as contract address.
+Secondly we will create a `variables` folder at the root of the project to store some updated values such as contract address.

-Inside `variables` folder create `contractAddresses.js` but do not put anything in it.
+Inside the `variables` folder create `contractAddresses.js` but do not put anything in it.
 This file will be auto generated whenever we deploy some contracts.

 ### Utils

-Then we will create `utils` folder at the root of the project to define some general use functions.
+Then we will create a `utils` folder at the root of the project to define some general use functions.

 Inside `utils` folder create; `initProviders.js`, `initSigners.js` and `initContracts.js`